dvisotsky/jekyll-notebook/_posts/Studies/John/John Chapter 21.md

 *Q: What do you think Jesus is feeling here?
 Is there and hint of malice or vengeance?*
 No, only a desire for Peter to actually think about his answer and be truthful with himself.

+*Q: What does Jesus mean by "more than these?"
+Who is Jesus referring to?*
+(Check out Matthew 26:33)

 *Q: Why did Jesus ask 3 times?*
 Just like when he denied Jesus, Peter did not think clearly, at least not at first, when he answered.

+*Q: Who else betrayed Jesus but did not receive restoration like Peter did?*
+Why didn't Judas become a missionary like the other disciples?

 *Q: What did Jesus mean "feed my sheep?"*
 Peter's a fisherman, what does he know about sheep?

+What does it mean for you to "Feed the sheep?"
+These are Sheep, not chickens.
+It is not enough to throw them feed.
+They need guidance and care.